RandyFoo07/calculator/README.md

-# smol-calculator
+# calculator
-Small calculator in a browser
+A calculator in a browser